Department of Labor Logo United States Department of Labor

 • 2021: Name changed to Occupational Employment and Wage Statistics (OEWS)

-The OEWS program in its current form dates to 1996 and began publishing occupational employment and wage estimates in 1997.
-Since 1997, the OEWS data have undergone a number of changes, including changes to the occupational and industry classification systems used, changes to the metropolitan and nonmetropolitan area definitions, and changes to the sample size and survey reference dates.
+The Occupational Employment and Wage Statistics (OEWS) program in its current form dates to 1996 and began publishing occupational employment and wage estimates in 1997.
+Since 1997, the OEWS data have undergone several changes, including changes to the estimation method; changes to the occupational and industry classification systems used; changes to the metropolitan and nonmetropolitan area definitions; and changes to the sample size, survey coverage, and survey reference dates.

 Changes in occupational classification

 Between May 2010 and May 2012, the OEWS program transitioned to the 2010 SOC.
-Because each set of OEWS estimates is produced by combining three years of survey data, the May 2010 and May 2011 estimates were based on a combination of newer survey panels collected using the 2010 SOC and older survey panels collected using the 2000 SOC.
-Therefore, these estimates used a hybrid of the 2000 and 2010 systems that included some OEWS-specific combinations of occupations.
-The May 2012 estimates were the first set of estimates based fully on the 2010 SOC.
-More information about the hybrid system used in the May 2010 and May 2011 estimates is available in the OEWS frequently asked questions.
+Because each set of OEWS estimates is produced by combining 3 years of survey data, the OEWS program requires 3 years to fully implement changes to the SOC.
+The May 2010 and May 2011 estimates were based on a combination of newer survey panels collected using the 2010 SOC and older survey panels collected using the 2000 SOC, and used a hybrid of the 2000 and 2010 SOC systems that included some OEWS-specific combinations of occupations.
+For more information, see the OEWS frequently asked questions.
+The May 2012–May 2018 estimates were based on the 2010 SOC.

 Beginning with the May 2017 estimates, the OEWS program replaced 21 SOC detailed occupations with SOC broad occupations or OEWS-specific combinations of detailed occupations.
 These changes were made to improve data quality in cases where occupations are similar and it is difficult to obtain the information needed to code accurately to the detailed occupational level.
-More information about these aggregations is available at www.bls.gov/oes/changes_2017.htm.
+For more information, see the May 2017 occupational and industry aggregations.

 Changes in industry classification and survey scope